erykjj/linkture/README.md

 This module contains functions to parse and process Bible scripture references.

-The parser can work in **Cebuano, Chinese, Danish, Dutch, English, French, German, Greek, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Tagalog and Ukrainian**.
+The parser can work in **Cebuano, Chinese, Danish, Dutch, English, French, German, Greek, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Spanish, Tagalog and Ukrainian**.
 It will **recognize** such references and **validate** them to ensure the chapter(s) and/or verse(s) are within range.

 It *does not* work with whole books (like "James") unless they are preceded by a number (like "1 John"); otherwise it would have to look up ever single word.
 Also, it will *not* find the multi-word book name "Song of Solomon" (and its variations), though this (and any other scripture) can be force-detected by tagging the desired reference "manually" within the source text (eg., "{{Song of Solomon 1:1}}") - *one book* per brace pair.
 These two limitations aside, it works with most book name variants in all the available languages (including common abbreviations): "2 Sam.", "2nd Samuel", "II Samuel", "2Sa", etc. Any special/unusual variants can be added to the *res/custom.json* list.